bhavinaa/smart-contract-micro-insurance/README.md

 # Microinsurance Smart Contract on Hyperledger Fabric

+ Introduction

+This project was initially developed for a Hackathon to provide a blockchain-powered micro-insurance system for small farmers in India.
+The goal is to leverage smart contracts to automate insurance payouts based on real-time weather data, reducing bureaucratic delays and ensuring timely financial relief during natural disasters like droughts and floods.

+Currently, the system supports adding records for insurance transactions.

+📈 Motivation

+The motivation behind this project stems from an interest in blockchain technology and its potential to solve real-world inefficiencies.
+Traditional insurance systems are often plagued by bureaucratic delays, leaving farmers financially vulnerable when they need support the most.
+By utilizing smart contracts, we aim to streamline payouts, ensuring that farmers receive assistance immediately after a disaster rather than months later.

+⚡ Problem Statement

+Why is this relevant for India?

+Small farmers often experience delayed insurance payouts due to bureaucratic inefficiencies.

+Traditional insurance processes are slow, causing financial distress after natural disasters.

+A blockchain-powered parametric insurance system can help by automating payouts based on weather conditions.

+Current Implementation:

+Farmers can add insurance records through a smart contract.

+Future enhancements will integrate real-time weather data to automate payouts.

 ## 📌 Overview
 This project implements a **Microinsurance Solution for Farmers** on **Hyperledger Fabric**.
 It consists of:
 - A **Java-based smart contract** that manages insurance policies and claims.